 If you decide to go to the Vatican, you should also plan to visit St. Peter’s Basilica, which is a separate site but easily accessible.
 If you book a guided tour, the guide can take you straight into the basilica without you having to line up again, which saves time.
 In this case we also recommend that you take a 20-minute diversion out of the walk above to walk down the street that runs alongside the Forum (Via dei Fori Imperiali) so that you can also see into the Forum and view the Colosseum from the outside.

 If you opt to go into the Colosseum and Forum, we recommend spending a few euro extra for a ticket with an audio-guide.
 If you do this, then when you finish the self-guided walk, we recommend that you walk north-west from Piazza Navona for ten minutes to Ponte Sant’Angelo where you can see Castel Sant’Angelo and the Vatican.
 An extra 10 minutes’ walk will take you to St Peter’s Square where you can at least say you’ve set foot inside the border of Vatican City.

-So here’s a sample itinerary for you if you’re visiting the Colosseum:
+So here’s an example itinerary for you if you’re visiting the Colosseum:

 8.00 am Breakfast (caffè e cornetto of course)